Yayoi Kusama: Early life: 1929–1949

-When Kusama was ten years old, she began to experience vivid hallucinations which she has described as "flashes of light, auras, or dense fields of dots".
-These hallucinations included flowers that spoke to Kusama, and patterns in fabric that she stared at coming to life, multiplying, and engulfing or expunging her, a process which she has carried into her artistic career and which she calls "self-obliteration".
+When Kusama was ten years old, she began to experience vivid hallucinations which she described as "flashes of light, auras, or dense fields of dots".
+These hallucinations included flowers that spoke to Kusama, and patterns in fabric that she stared at coming to life, multiplying, and engulfing or expunging her, a process which she carried into her artistic career and which she called "self-obliteration".
 Kusama's art became her escape from her family and her own mind when she began to have hallucinations.
-She was reportedly fascinated by the smooth white stones covering the bed of the river near her family home, which she cites as another of the seminal influences behind her lasting fixation on dots.
+She was reportedly fascinated by the smooth white stones covering the bed of the river near her family home, which she cited as another of the seminal influences behind her lasting fixation on dots.

-When Kusama was 13, she was sent to work in a military factory where she was tasked with sewing and fabricating parachutes for the Japanese army, then embroiled in World War II.
-Discussing her time in the factory, she says that she spent her adolescence "in closed darkness" although she could always hear the air-raid alerts going off and see American B-29s flying overhead in broad daylight.
-Her childhood was greatly influenced by the events of the war, and she claims that it was during this period that she began to value notions of personal and creative freedom.
+During the Pacific War, when Kusama was 13, she was sent to work in a military factory where she was tasked with making parachutes for the Imperial Japanese Army.
+Discussing her time in the factory, she said that she spent her adolescence "in closed darkness" although she could always hear the air raid sirens and see U.S. B-29s flying overhead during daytime.
+Her childhood was greatly influenced by the war, and she said that it was during this period that she began to value notions of personal and creative freedom.
 She attended Arigasaki High School.

 She went on to study Nihonga painting at the Kyoto Municipal School of Arts and Crafts in 1948.
 Frustrated with this distinctly Japanese style, she became interested in the European and American avant-garde, staging several solo exhibitions of her paintings in Matsumoto and Tokyo in the 1950s.